Empowering people with their data for a fair data economy

 Governance as a game changer

-One ultimate goal for the ecosystem should be to create a governance body as a Public Private Partnership (PPP) for Personal Data Sharing: a global standard and governance elaborated by multiple parties from across the world, creating new societal and economic value and generating growth globally, not just for a few dominant players.
-Above all, we should aim for and build a Governance framework that would ensure a fair use of data and a strict respect of legislations, regulations and guidelines, in order to ensure fair and balanced relationships between individuals and organizations as well as between organizations, based on effective and documented trust.
+One ultimate goal for the ecosystem should be to create a governance body as a Public-Private Partnership (PPP) for Personal Data Sharing: a global standard and governance elaborated by multiple parties from across the world, creating new societal and economic value and generating growth globally, not just for a few dominant players.
+Above all, we should aim for and build a Governance framework that would ensure fair use of data and strict respect of legislations, regulations, and guidelines, in order to ensure fair and balanced relationships between individuals and organizations as well as between organizations, based on effective and documented trust.

 Promoting Human-centric values

 We believe that today’s platform-centric model for personal data has to be over.

 People should be able to make the most of their data without jeopardizing their privacy.